clueboard/IoT-FS/docs/index.md

 There are many reasons people decide to build their own smarthome infrastructure:

 * Learning- It's a great way to learn about microservice architectures and how to run them.
+* Reliability- You want a system that you can make as reliable and resiliant as possible.
+* Security- Because that's what the S in IoT stands for.
 * Control- You want to control exactly what runs in your home, not turn it over to Big Tech.
-* Reliability- You want a system that you can make as reliable and resiliant as possible.

 # Why don't you use HomeAssistant/openHAB/ioBroker/etc?